fbpierazzi/fbpierazzi.github.io/_pages/opportunities.md

 **How to Apply for a Ph.D.**

 If you are interested in doing a Ph.D. in Computer Science under my supervision at King's College London, and if you are still keen to after reading the premise above, you should definitely write me an e-mail with your CV and interests (be sure to read all of this page before sending).

-Nevertheless, it would be extremely useful if you could also take the time to [fill this form](https://forms.office.com/Pages/ResponsePage.aspx?id=FM9wg_MWFky4PHJAcWVDVtZryro4z9NKpkhkNxwVxUlUNzM1MDZOVlJMMEhaUzY2T0RZVFkxNkY1My4u) before sending me an e-mail.
-Since I am receiving an increasing number of applications, this form greatly helps me in understanding candidates expertise, interests and motivations.
+Make sure that you really motivate why you were thinking about joining my team, as I receive many applications and I am looking for candidates that stand out in terms of passion and experience.

 Please read also the requirements of the [KCL Ph.D.
 Program](https://www.kcl.ac.uk/informatics/postgraduate/research-degrees) before writing, if for any reason you may be ineligible.
 I also offer project(s) within the [CDT in Safe & Trusted AI](https://www.kcl.ac.uk/informatics/research/safe-trusted-ai).